 #4 – Install and Activate the WP Complete Pro Plugin

 This plugin will be used to keep members (or students) aware of their progress as they complete each lesson of each course.
-It has cool circle and bar graph visuals to show progress as well as a handy check mark next to each completed lesson the navigation menu.
+It has cool circle and bar graph visuals to show progress as well as a handy check mark next to each completed lesson in the navigation menu.

 Once you are all set up, you are ready to build your e-course.